-Rita Kothari is Professor of English, and the Director of the Masters in English Programme at Ashoka University.
+Rita Kothari is Professor of English, and the Head of the department of English at Ashoka University.
 She earned her M. Phil and her Ph.D. in Literary Studies and Translation from Gujarat University, Ahmedabad.
 She has previously taught at St.Xavier’s College (Ahmedabad), MICA (Ahmedabad) and the Indian Institute of Technology, Gandhinagar.

 She is a multilingual scholar and translator whose work spans across different disciplines such as literature, cultural studies, anthropology, sociology and history.
 Her questions emerge from observations of regions and communities in the western part of the Indian subcontinent—Gujarat, Kutch and Sindh.
 Her ethnographic research on marginal communities—through religion, caste, occupation, and gender—focuses upon narratives of identity, raising questions of both linguistic and cultural translation.